jamesblau/dotfiles/README.md

 # Dotfiles

-This are my dotfiles, ~/bin scripts, etc.
+These are my dotfiles, ~/bin scripts, etc.

 ## SEE ALSO